bashforgo/advent-of-code/2015/23/task.md

 \--- Day 23: Opening the Turing Lock ---
 ----------------------------------------

-Little Jane Marie just got her very first computer for Christmas from some unknown benefactor.
+Little Jane Marie just got her very first computer for Christmas from some <span title="Definitely not Wintermute.">unknown benefactor</span>.
 It comes with instructions and an example program, but the computer itself seems to be malfunctioning.
 She's curious what the program does, and would like you to help her run it.

 The manual explains that the computer supports two [registers](https://en.wikipedia.org/wiki/Processor_register) and six [instructions](https://en.wikipedia.org/wiki/Instruction_set) (truly, it goes on to remind the reader, a state-of-the-art technology).
 The registers are named `a` and `b`, can hold any [non-negative integer](https://en.wikipedia.org/wiki/Natural_number), and begin with a value of `0`.
 The instructions are as follows: